jneug/typst-finite/src/util.typ

 }

-/// Checks if a given @type:automaton specification represents
+/// Checks if a given @type:spec represents
 /// a deterministic automaton.
 ///
 /// ```example